gsea4/100-days-of-code/log.md

 **Thoughts:** It's been a rough day today.
 School's database project is killing me, but I'm happy that I was able to spend some time to make progress on my portfolio

 **Link to work:** To be provided.

+### Day 4: July 26, 2017

+**Today's Progress**: Making some progress on using CSS for page transition for portfolio.

+**Thoughts:** Started to watch tutorials on using CSS for animation.
+I thought it was really hard, turn out it's not that bad, I believe I can improve a lot on this.

+**Link to work:** To be provided.